-Participation in a Child Protection Alliance
+Participation in a Child Protection Alliance:

 The service must be represented by a suitably skilled individual of the funded organisation to participate in a local alliance of government and non-government services (e.g. Supporting Families Alliance, Helping Out Families Alliance, Local Level Alliance led by Community Based Referral Service) that supports strengthening the service system and ensuring vulnerable families receive the right support at the right time.
-Where appropriate, the service must provide a service response to Service Users referred from the Alliance.
+Where appropriate, the service must provide a service response to Service Users referred from the Alliance and refer Service Users to the Alliance to support their broader support needs.